 General Transfer Student Information

 Students who are enrolled in schools that are approved by the American Bar Association may apply for admission as transfer students.
 We do not consider applicants from law schools that are not approved by the American Bar Association.
 In addition, the following general guidelines apply:

 Applicants must be in good standing and eligible to continue at their current law school, and must have completed the entire first year of full-time study (or the equivalent of the first year if taken on a part-time basis)

 To be eligible to apply as a transfer student, applicants must have a weighted overall average which places them in the upper 20% of their first-year class.

 Applicants must have earned a bachelor's degree prior to the beginning the study of law.
 (Evidence of a bachelor's degree will be required for each student who enrolls.)

 - Transfer coursework is accepted on a credit only basis.

 - Transfer students are eligible for most of the same myriad of opportunities that students enrolling at USC beginning their first year can take advantage of.
 This includes law review, moot court, clinical programs, and eligibility for Order of the Coif.

 For additional information about the transfer admission process and procedures, please contact admissions at (213) 740-2523 or firstname.lastname@example.org.

 Financial Aid for Transfer Students

-Transfer students are not eligible for USC Law scholarship consideration.
+Transfer students are not eligible for USC Gould School of Law scholarship consideration.
 They can apply for student loans, including federal Stafford loans, federal Plus loans, and private educational loans.